CodeHawk314/SlideGen/README.md

 ## Installation

 Install Python dependancies from requirements.txt

+> `pip install -r requirements.txt`

+When installing packages the order matters, so you may have to also separately run `pip install python-pptx` and `pip install lyricsgenius`

 Set GENIUS_TOKEN in main.py to a Genius API key.
 See https://docs.genius.com/#/getting-started-h1.

-> `pip install -r requirements.txt`

-When instlling packages the order matters so you may have to also separately run `pip install python-pptx` and `pip install lyricsgenius`

 ## Usage